 - Get suckered into buying gifts for a small fortune.
 The best gifts usually don’t require money.
 Make sure that your gift symbolizes something in your relationship.

 Time is sacred, as valuable as gold.
 Most of the time, just being there is enough to show your love.
 Pay attention to your partner whose love language is spending quality time.
-Give time out of your busy schedule to your partner, friends, and families.
+Give time out of your busy schedule to your partner, friends, and family.
 Do things together.
 In some ways, the love languages of acts of service and quality time are identical.
-What differentiates the two is the undivided attention you give to your loved ones.
+What differentiates the two is the undivided attention you give to those you love.

 Quality time is all about focusing your time and efforts on the people dear to you.
-For people with this love language, they need to feel your attentiveness.
+People with this love language need to feel your attentiveness and undivided attention.
 Value them with your time.

 It can be challenging, especially in the time of lockdowns and pandemics, because it’s easier to feel disconnected.
-But your time is the most precious gift.
-And you can do it with the power of technology.
+But your time is the most precious gift, and you can do it with the power of technology.

-Go on Zoom calls.
-And just pick up the phone.
-Or for your loved ones with you, you can pass the time in doing things together without any distractions.
-Make them special (kids, partners, family, and friends) by prioritizing them even in small bites of your day.
+One example is to go on Zoom calls or just pick up the phone.
+Or you can pass the time with your partner by doing things together without any distractions.
+Make them special (children, partners, family, and friends) by prioritizing them even in small bites of your day.

 What To Do:

 - Plan out how long and intimate you can spend time with your loved one.
 Be mindful of what moments you can turn into memories to cherish.
 It could be shared activities, heartfelt conversations, emotions, or simply paying attention to them.

 - Give your absolute focus when you spend time.
-That’s the essence of quality time.
+Make eye contact and put your cell phone aside.

 What Not To Do: